thomasperi/tubux/examples/README.md

 ## Web Browser

-Open `_index.html` as a local file in a browser and choose which example to run from that page.
+Open `_index.html` locally in a browser and choose which example to run from that page.